devfans/docker-bitcoin/README.md

 docker exec -it bitcoin bitcoin-cli -rpcuser=xx -rpcpassword=xxx getwalletinfo
 ```

-_Note: default entrypoint is `bitcoind -server`, default extra paramters (if no other paramters are specified):
+_Note: default entrypoint is `bitcoind -server`, default extra paramters (if no other paramters are specified)_:
 ```
 CMD ["-rpcuser=bit", "-rpcpassword=lkef5b389aa2xnf48b4500c81656", "-zmqpubhashtx=tcp://127.0.0.1:8331", "--rpcport=8332", "-listen=0"]
 ```

-The second way is save the configuation into `bitcoin.conf`
+The second way is to save the configuation into `bitcoin.conf`

 /data/bitcoin/bitcoin.conf
 ```